 Margaret O’Gara entered the realm of eternal life on August 16, 2012.
-For a summary of her ecumenical involvements, followed by words that were subsequently spoken and written about her in various settings, please click on the following headings.
+For her ecumenical involvements, words subsequently spoken and written about her in various settings, and her publications and curriculum vitae, click on the following headings and links.

 Summary of Ecumenical Involvements